Liver failure - discharge; Liver cirrhosis - discharge

 Call your provider if you have:

 Kamath PS, Shah VH.
 Overview of cirrhosis.
 In: Feldman M, Friedman LS, Brandt LJ, eds.
 Sleisenger and Fordtran's Gastrointestinal and Liver Disease.
-10th ed.
-Philadelphia, PA: Elsevier Saunders; 2016:chap 74.BACK TO TOP
+11th ed.
+Philadelphia, PA: Elsevier; 2021:chap 74.BACK TO TOP

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2021 A.D.A.M., a business unit of Ebix, Inc. Any duplication or distribution of the information contained herein is strictly prohibited.